 IF footbaths are used, minimize the risk of harm by:

 So now we have dealt with hands and feet, leaving only the troublesome expanse of clothing in between.
 Even in the human health care world disease transmission on clothing is a big concern.
 For instance, one study found potentially harmful pathogens present on almost half of doctors’ neckties .

 The picture below demonstrates that clothing-borne disease transmission is a very real concern in veterinary medicine as well.
 The culture plate depicted was taken from a technician’s scrub top after just a few hours of routine work.

 The risk of disease transmission on clothing is enhanced by our patient’s propensity to shed hair onto our clothing - hair that is potentially coated with everything from the animal’s saliva and environment.
 Some pathogens may even cluster around hair follicles, facilitating spread on clothing.
 Ringworm is an obvious culprit, but virulent systemic feline calicivirus also may concentrate around hair follicles.
 This may in part explain the spectacular ease of fomite spread associated with some strains of calicivirus.

-One of the most important - and reasonably easy – infectious disease control procedures is to have staff change clothing or wear protective garments for “dirty” activities such as cleaning and treatment of sick animals.
-Although it is obviously not practical to indulge in a full change of outfit with every animal, spare scrub tops or protective smocks should be freely available and used whenever interacting with a potentially infectious or high risk animal (e.g. one which has just been purchased, adopted, or spent time in a boarding kennel).
+One of the most important – and reasonably easy – infectious disease control procedures is to have staff change clothing or wear protective garments for “dirty” activities such as cleaning and treatment of sick animals.
+Although it is obviously not practical to indulge in a full change of outfit with every animal, spare scrub tops or protective smocks should be freely available and used whenever interacting with a potentially infectious or high risk animal (e.g. juveniles, ringworm infected animals).
 Discarded surgery gowns are ideal for this purpose, as the long sleeves provide full covering for arms which can otherwise escape both hand-washing and gloves.